stanbaek/ece387/_sources/AI_policy.md

 * **Checking solutions with AI after completing work**: You may **not** input completed homework, lab solutions, project results, code, or exam answers into AI tools to verify correctness.

     Why this is prohibited: Checking answers with AI allows errors to be corrected without understanding, masks misconceptions, and prevents instructors from accurately assessing your learning.
-In engineering, **validation and reasoning are part of the skill—not just the final answer.**
+In engineering, **validation and reasoning are part of the skill - not just the final answer.**

 * **Debugging code with AI**: You may **not** use AI tools to debug your code, identify logic errors, or suggest fixes (e.g., "Here is my code-why doesn’t it work?", "Fix this program.", or "What is wrong with my state machine or controller logic?").

-You are expected to use:
+    You are expected to use
     - IDE debuggers
     - Break points and watch variables
     - Simulators
     - Logic analyzers, waveform viewers, or test benches

     **Debugging is a core engineering skill and must be practiced directly.**

 * **AI-generated or AI-assisted coding**: You may **not** submit code, scripts, HDL, or configuration files that are generated, suggested, or auto-completed by AI.
 This includes (but is not limited to) GitHub Copilot, AI-powered VS Code extensions, or similar tools

     **Installing or using guided AI coding tools is strictly prohibited.**

 * **AI Editing of Writing or Technical Content**: You may **not** use AI tools to rewrite, rephrase, restructure, or improve the technical content of your writing.
 This includes lab reports, homework explanations, design discussions, and project documentation.

     Why this is prohibited: Technical writing is part of demonstrating engineering understanding.
 AI-edited writing prevents instructors from accurately assessing your comprehension and reasoning.
 Only **grammar and spelling corrections** are permitted.

 ---